-Saudi king calls for firm Arab stance against threats from Iran
+Saudi Arabia says firm Arab stand needed to deter Iran

 Tehran denies any involvement.

-“The kingdom is keen to preserve the stability and security of the region, to spare it the scourge of war and to realise peace and stability,” King Salman said.
+“The kingdom is keen to preserve the stability and security of the region, to spare it the scourge of war and to realise peace and stability,” King Salman said, urging the global community to prevent Iran from “interfering” in Arab affairs.

 Tensions have risen between the United States and Iran after Washington quit a multinational nuclear deal with Iran, re-imposed sanctions and boosted its military presence in the Gulf.